jeremiedecock/pyax12/README.rst

 PyAX-12 is tested to work with Python 3.4 under Gnu/Linux (Debian 8), MacOSX
 (Mavericks 10.9) and Windows (7).
-It should also work with any Python 3.X version under recent Gnu/Linux, MaxOSX and Windows systems.
+Any Python 3.X version under recent Gnu/Linux, MaxOSX and Windows systems should suit too.

-PyAX-12 is also tested to work on Raspberry Pi through the GPIO connector.
+PyAX-12 can also be run on Raspberry Pi through the GPIO connector.

-`Python-serial`_ is required to install PyAX-12.
+`Python-serial`_ is the only dependency required to install PyAX-12.

 Note: